 I enjoy slapping gobs of paint mixed with cold wax giving the paint a matt look.
 I use a palette knife.
-In some ways I work like a plasterer spreading and covering up what I don’t want the viewer to see.
+In some ways, I work as a plasterer spreading and covering up what I don’t want the viewer to see.
 This process, which I find much more interesting than the end product, excites me.
 I scrape, drip, remove and reapply the waxy hues.
 I try to work quickly at first and spend some time refining edges and editing.
 I embrace mistakes.
 I try to give them a chance to participate in the work.
 I often find my paintings have a life of their own and they seem to lead me rather than the other way around.
 While painting, I feel angst, frustration, exhilaration and then I relax.
 I love the beginning - a blank canvas.
 The process challenges me.

 My work often involves a dialogue or relationship between areas of intensity or excitement on the canvas.
 They are separated by large areas of space.
 Space is important.
 It’s what I call breathing room... a “nothingness” except for marks made by my knives.
 Space helps define the forms.
-The use of color is as important as form.
+The use of colour is as important as form.
 I am working on a series of canvases where long linear forms of paint meld into similar hues and stretch across large simple areas or plains.
 I paint the background and linear forms at almost the same time.
 I like creating areas of intensity vs. quiet larger spaces.

 Caroline Marshall received her Studio Arts degree from Sheridan College in 2000.
 She went on to earn her Bachelor of Fine Arts and Art History from the University of Toronto.
 During her studies, Caroline won a number of student awards.
 Caroline lives and works on Howe island outside of Kingston, Ontario.